Our doors are open for this Sunday's Service!

 It is important that all guidelines be followed for the safety of those attending to Worship in the Sanctuary.

 Click here for instructions on attending in-person service.

-ANNOUNCEMENTS - Click here for all Church announcements
+ANNOUNCEMENTS - click here for announcements and instructions on attending

 A NOTE FROM YOUR MODERATOR:

 As the moderator of NBCC, I hope you are all doing well, and I offer prays to everyone because we are all suffering from the effects of Covid 19.
 Whether it be you personally, or loved ones, and whether it be health or finances, or even social distancing, one way or another, we are all effected by what's happening.

 I am aware that with all the social distancing it may feel like we are disconnected; however, we are connecting on levels now that we previously have not been able to do.
 If we could put aside the pain from our loss and/or illness, and/or the stress of financial burdens; if we could relieve ourselves of it all for just a few minutes, then perhaps we could acknowledge the fact that we have been given the gift of time.
 Time to love and focus on our family, our God, our essence.
 These are such valuable parts of who we are; yet, prior to the virus responsibilities took priority over them.
 With this time, we now have we are connecting with these valuable parts of us and they have taken precedence.

 Another way we are connecting during this time of social distancing, is with God's gift of Nature.
 We now have the time to sit in the sun and relish in its warmth.
 To breath in the

 air, inhaling all of its abundant aromas.
 Bringing all of our Lord's nature into us and